bitestring/host-config/homeserver/systemd-containers/nextcloud/README.md

 make start
 ```

-## Step 5: Open Firewall
+## Step 5: Open firewall

 To access Nextcloud in your network, open the configured port on firewall.

-*Example using firewall-cmd:*
+_Example using firewall-cmd:_

 ```
 sudo firewall-cmd --zone=home --add-port=7443/tcp --permanent
+sudo firewall-cmd --reload
 ```

-# Nextcloud Maintanence
+# Nextcloud maintenance

-Sometimes Nextcloud maintanence jobs need to be executed manually.
+Occasionally Nextcloud maintenance jobs need to be executed manually.
 For example, to create indexes.
 Use following command to achieve the same.

 ```
 make maintenance